 Immunisation - Frequently Asked Questions

-What is the register?
+What is the Australian Immunisation Register?

 The Australian Immunisation Register (AIR) is a national register that records vaccines given to all people in Australia.